-Benchmarking of comparable facilities, assets and products enables identification of best practices with the opportunity to spread them throughout the organization.
+Benchmarking of facilities, assets and products enables identification of best practices with the opportunity to spread them throughout the organization.
 Tracking parameters such as quality, timing and process variables can also identify optimization opportunities both in and beyond the control room, which guides us to the third element – Scale.

 The “Scale” element enables success enterprise-wide, linking the organisation’s goals, business plan and improvement initiatives.

 Based on company strategy, it is possible to focus continuous improvement efforts on different products, manufacturing sites or sustainability items.
 Once a structured continuous improvement funnel is in place, it is possible to quickly analyse initiatives, enabling fast decision-making on prioritisation.

 To build a strong continuous improvement funnel, it is essential to guarantee that all ideas are captured and evaluated based on the prioritisation matrix.
 The Sustainable Continuous Improvement culture prioritises small incremental initiatives.
 Still, some are not “just do it” actions and may require more technical and multidisciplinary analyses and execution.
 Or even capital investments.
 These are initiatives that mostly feed the CI funnel.

 Once initiatives are selected and executed based on company strategy, benefits are tracked and best practices are shared throughout the organisation, creating an environment of recognition and engagement.
 This is essential to keep ideas generation through the engagement and accountability of workers.

 In conjunction to building the right mindset and work processes, the introduction of digital tools needs to be carefully planned.
 If done right both can be deployed in tandem and ultimately increasing the possibility of successful deployment.